NetCoreTemplates/vue-mjs/MyApp/wwwroot/_blog/posts/2023-01-12_javascript.md

 </script>
 ```

-The result of which should render the List of Todos instantly when the page loads since it doesn't need to perform an additional Ajax request
+The result of which should render the List of Todos instantly when the page loads since it doesn't need to perform any additional Ajax requests
 after the component is loaded.

 ### App Server Metadata

 The rich server metadata about your APIs that's used to generate your App's DTOs in
 [Multiple Programming Languages](https://docs.servicestack.net/add-servicestack-reference) or power the built-in
-[API Explorer](https://docs.servicestack.net/api-explorer) UIs are also available to your App that can be embedded in pages that need them with:
+[API Explorer UIs](https://docs.servicestack.net/api-explorer) are also available to your App where it can be embedded in pages
+that need them with:

 ```html
 <script>window.Server=@Gateway.Send(new MetadataApp()).ToJson().AsRaw()</script>
 ```

-Where you'll be able to access with the helper functions in `types.mjs`, i.e:
+Which you'll be able to access with the helper functions in `types.mjs`:

 ```js
 import { getAppMetadata, getType, getProperty, propertyOptions, enumOptions } from "/mjs/types.mjs"